FlorinRichter/address-matcher/address-matcher/README.md

 # Address Matcher

 A Python tool to find the best matching addresses between two CSV files using fuzzy string matching.
+Available both as a command-line tool and a web application.

 ## Requirements

+For local development:
 - Python 3.7+
 - pandas
 - rapidfuzz
+- flask (for web interface)

+OR

+- Docker (for containerized usage)

-## Installation
+## Installation & Usage

+### Option 1: Local Installation

 Install the required packages: